-Supplemental HVAC Systems
+Supplemental HVAC System

-- All piping installations in public areas must be pre-approved by Akridge. - All duct heaters must be reviewed and approved by Akridge. - Flexible hoses, unions and balancing valves must be provided. - Condensate drain lines must be insulated copper pipe. - Condensate pumps are not permitted. - Provide drip pan under unit with drain line. - If any supplemental air conditioning unit is tied to the base building chilled water system, the unit must be interfaced with the building energy management system.
+- All piping installations in public areas must be pre-approved by Akridge. - All duct heaters must be reviewed and approved by Akridge. - Flexible hoses, unions and balancing valves must be provided. - Condensate drain lines must be insulated copper pipe. - Condensate pumps are not permitted. - All Condenser water lines must be insulated - Provide drip pan under unit with drain line. - If any supplemental air conditioning unit is tied to the base building chilled water system, the unit must be interfaced with the building energy management system.
 This is to be coordinated with the Chief Engineer.